osohq/oso/new-docs/content/python/getting-started/application/index.md

 - To explore integrating Oso in your app in more depth continue to [Access Patterns](https://docs.oso.dev/getting-started/application/patterns.html).
 - For a deeper introduction to policy syntax, see [Writing Policies](policies).
-- For reference on using the Java Oso library, see [Java Authorization Library](reference).
+- For reference on using the Python Oso library, see [Python Authorization Library](reference).
-- Clone this example on [GitHub](https://github.com/osohq/oso-spring-tutorial)
+- Clone this example on [GitHub](https://github.com/osohq/oso-flask-tutorial)
   to check it out further.

 {{% /callout %}}